shesek/bcash-instadump/README.md

 Otherwise, a new account will be created with the provided `--email`.

-(*Changelly sends a randomly generated password to your email, but also provides a cookie (see `--cookie`) that gives immediate full access to the account.
+(*Changelly sends a randomly generated password to your email, but also provides a session cookie (see `--cookie` and `--session`) that gives immediate full access to the account.
-While you don't need the email to dump your bcash, you'll still need the password in order to troubleshot your account using a web browser, if you lose the cookie, or when the cookie is expired.*)
+While the password is not required for dumping your bcash, you should still have it in case you lose the cookie, or if the session expires.*)

 Specify `--feerate` to control the transaction fee (in `satoshis/byte`).
 Defaults to `rand(150,250)`.